-(II) Segmentation without corner (III) Segmentation with corner regularization.
-The segmentation with equation (2.7) is better than the segmentation without corner preserving term.
+(II) Segmentation without corner (III) Segmentation with corner

+Figure 4.2 shows the segmentation of a building from Google maps.
+This is a 3-band color image.
+To avoid detecting the pieces on the roof, we have to use a strong regularization.
+The segmentation with equation (2.5) is better than the segmentation without the corner preserving term.
 And we also see that the two pieces enclosed by the building are also captured by the level set based segmentation method.